suchtomwow/suchtomwow.github.io/journey.md

 title: journey
 ---

-# journey
+# Spiritual Resources

-warning: a lot of this stuff has adult language
+Warning: A lot of this stuff has adult language

+Below is a list of resources that have helped inform my current worldview of the world and what I think about God and Jesus and Christianity.
+The books are generally in the order in which I read them, with the podcasts, videos, and music sprinkled throughout.

-it's _okaaaay_ to disagree with any or all of this. but you must put forth effort to understanding that these are actual people describing their own experiences and they are smart and they are adults and they are capable of making their own decisions and thinking for themselves and coming to their own conclusions.
+It's absolutely OK to disagree with any or all of this, but you must put forth effort to understanding that these are actual people describing their own experiences.
+They are smart adults who are capable of making their own decisions and thinking for themselves and coming to their own conclusions (that may or may not align with what you currently think).

 A lot of it (especially Rob Bell) is very unscientific and only rooted a little bit in scripture.
-This is ok and intentional since they're addressing people who might not be totally sold on the bible's validity.
+This is OK and intentional since they're addressing people who might not be totally sold on the bible's validity.

 ## Podcasts